Fraunhofer-ITMP/kgg/README.md

 # KGG schema

-The workflow can capture upto 10 types of entities and 11 types of relationships with entity specifics annotations.
+The workflow can capture upto 10 types of entities and 11 types of relationships with entity specific annotations.

 ![KGGschema](https://github.com/Fraunhofer-ITMP/kgg/blob/main/data/misc/kggSchema.png)